 a.
 No members, former members, or alumni members of the sanctioned student organization reside in the facility or have any access whatsoever to the facility (except for members of the house corporation or similar body for execution of standard duties to maintain the facility, collect rent, etc.), beginning on a date specified by the COD;

 b.
 No external indication (signs, etc.) of the sanctioned student group appears publicly at the property;

 c.
-The property is operated according to the guidelines set by the Senior Associate Dean for Residential Life and Dining; and
+The property is operated according to the guidelines set by the Senior Associate Dean for Housing and Residential Services; and

 d.
 The arrangement has the approval of the Dean for Student Life and the Chair of the COD.